Destiny 2: The Witch Queen: Seasonal changes

 Season of the Haunted (Season 17) began on May 24, 2022, with the hard Power level cap being raised to 1560, and the pinnacle reward cap at 1570.
 It featured the return of the Leviathan ship, which previously had been occupied by Emperor Calus, Empress Caiatl's father, and had been corrupted with Darkness, infesting its halls with Nightmares when it arrived in orbit above Earth's Moon to commune with the Lunar Pyramid.
 The Solar subclasses were updated for this season to match the same aspect and fragment approach used with Stasis and Void.
-The season introduced two new activities: "Nightmare Containment", in which players patroled the Leviathan's upper decks to summon Nightmares and destroy them; and "Sever", a weekly mission where players infiltrated the Leviathan's Underbelly section to destroy Nightmares conjured by Emperor Calus.
+The season introduced two new activities: "Nightmare Containment", in which players patrolled the Leviathan's upper decks to summon Nightmares and destroy them; and "Sever", a weekly mission where players infiltrated the Leviathan's Underbelly section to destroy Nightmares conjured by Emperor Calus.
 The H.E.L.M. was expanded and updated to support these additional activities, while some areas of the original Leviathan raid were fully explorable as new patrol zones.
 A new dungeon, "Duality", was released on May 27, 2022, and takes place in the mindscape of Emperor Calus.
 Among new weapons included the return of Trespasser, an exotic sidearm from the original Destiny's Rise of Iron expansion, as well as weapons from the vaulted Menagerie activity from Season of Opulence (Season 7), updated with new perks and are able to be crafted at the Mars Relic.
 The seasonal artifact featured during this season was the Nightmare Harvester (featuring mods focusing on close- to mid-range weapons and Solar abilities).

 Season of Plunder (Season 18) began on August 23, 2022, with the hard Power level cap being raised to 1570, and the pinnacle reward cap at 1580.
 It featured the return of Mithrax, Kell of Light, his daughter Eido, and the Spider who teamed up with the Drifter and the player Guardian to raid Fallen pirate ships led by the newly thawed Eramis, Kell of Darkness (last seen during Beyond Light) and her Fallen pirate lords.
 The Arc subclasses were updated for this season to match the same aspect and fragment approach used with Stasis, Void, and Solar.
-The season introduced three new activities: "Ketchcrash", in which 6 players engaged in ship-to-ship space combat; "Expedition", where 3 players assembled treasure maps and searched for treasure while fending off Fallen and Cabal enemies; and "Pirate Hideouts", and a weekly mission where players invaded pirate lairs throughout the Solar System in search for treasure.
+The season introduced three new activities: "Ketchcrash", in which 6 players engaged in ship-to-ship space combat; "Expedition", where 3 players assembled treasure maps and searched for treasure while fending off Fallen and Cabal enemies; and "Pirate Hideouts", a weekly mission where players invaded pirate lairs throughout the Solar System in search for treasure.
 The season also saw the return of the "King's Fall" raid from the original Destiny's The Taken King expansion.
 In addition to brand new weapons including those from the reprised "King's Fall" raid, the weapons introduced in the Bungie 30th Anniversary Pack were updated with new perks and are now able to be crafted at the Mars Relic.
 The seasonal artifact featured during this season was the Skeleton Key (featuring mods focusing on mid- to long-range weapons and Arc abilities).